How to Tell the Difference Between Fake Online Casinos: A Security Guide

 There is support, contacts, FAQ

-There is history and reputation online
+There's history and reputation online

-No intrusive calls/letters
+No intrusive calls/emails

-What if you've already signed up?
+What if you have already registered?

 1. Stop making deposits